MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-zero-level-open-item-ledger-entries.md

 ms.date: 06/15/2021
 ms.author: edupont
 ---
-# Design Details: Known Item Application Issue
+# <a name="design-details-known-item-application-issue" />Design Details: Known Item Application Issue
 This article addresses an issue where the inventory level is zero although open item ledger entries exist in  [!INCLUDE[prod_short](includes/prod_short.md)].

 The article starts by listing typical symptoms of the issue, followed by the basics of item application to support the described reasons for this issue.
 At the end of the article is a workaround to address such open item ledger entries.

-## Symptoms of the Issue
+## <a name="symptoms-of-the-issue" />Symptoms of the Issue
  Typical symptoms of the issue with zero inventory although open item ledger entries exist are the following:

 -   The following message when you try to close an inventory period: “The inventory cannot be closed because there is negative inventory for one or more items.”